dorlib/todo-list-manager/README.md

 4. Manage tasks - Create, update and task's content, update progress, and delete tasks (admin only).
 5. Track tasks - print in tasks different variations and options to make efficient tracking.
 6. Alert system - which will update the user who's the task is belong to by mail when deadline is coming near!
-7. Define authorization - you can give admin access for some of the group's members inorder to have extra capabilities!
+7. Define roles - you can give admin access for some of the group's members inorder to have extra capabilities!

 #### pleae note the README file in the cmd directory of more info about the available commands & flags.